psr-7/psr-7.github.io/index.md

 #### What functional programming concepts are *not* used?
 Immutability is not used as PHP does not offer this feature.
 Most implementations even modify objects after creation by accessing private properties.

+###### Could an interface ensure immutability?
+No, suchlike characteristics can only be implemented and enforced by external supervisor (layer/runtime/...).
+Split off write operations to separate interface cherish this idea best but implementation was scrapped on the way with somewhat absurd argument about too many interfaces.

 #### How to change data in PSR7 objects?
 By using mutator methods defined by PSR7.